VaishnaviL2005/NyaySetu/README.md

 npm start
 ```

-The app will run at [http://localhost:3000](http://localhost:3000)
+The app will run at a localHost

 ---

-## 🤖 Example Prompt for NyayMitra
+## 🤖 Example Prompt for NyayMitra (AI ChatBot)

 > "Someone stole my mobile phone in the bus."